 Democrats expect the impeachment will carry symbolic weight.

-Nearly all Republicans voted against the resolution to move the articles of impeachment except the one Democrat from Minnesota: Colling Peterson did not vote in favor.
+Nearly all Republicans voted against the resolution to move the articles of impeachment except the one Democrat from Minnesota, Colling Peterson, who did not vote in favour.

 House Republican Leader Kevin McCarthy revealed that Democrats were pushing towards the removal of the U.S. President with the “weakest case.”
 He called it a “sad saga.”